Skip to main content

 Parameters:

-• url (str) - URL to initialize workflow object
+• url (str) - The URL to initialize the workflow object

-• workflow_id (str) - Workflow ID to interact with
+• workflow_id (str) - The Workflow ID to interact with

-• workflow_version (Dict[str, str]) - Workflow Version to interact with.
-Defaults to {'id': ""} for latest version
+• workflow_version (Dict[str, str]) - The Workflow Version to interact with.
+Default {'id': ""} for latest version

-• output_config (Dict[str, Any]) - Output configuration including:
+• output_config (Dict[str, Any]) - The output config to interact with:

-• min_value (float) - Minimum prediction confidence threshold
+• min_value (float) - The minimum value of the prediction confidence to filter

-• select_concepts (List[Concept]) - Specific concepts to select
+• select_concepts (List[Concept]) - The concepts to select

-• sample_ms (int) - Sampling duration in milliseconds
+• sample_ms (int) - The number of milliseconds to sample

 Parameters: